dzackgarza/Notes/Talks/Integration Workshop/Notes.md

   - We'll primarily be concerned with *poles*, which are relatively mild.
 These are singularities that can be "multiplied out", i.e. one can find an $n$ such that $a$ is a singularity of $f$, but $a$ is not a singularity of $g(z) = (z-a)^n f(z)$.
     - A prototypical example is $f(z) = \frac{1}{z^2}$ at $z=0$, where $g(z) = z^2 f(z) = 1$ is no longer singular at zero.

+- Holomorphic

+  - If $f$ is defined on an open set

 - Residue

   - For a complex function $f$ at a point $z_0$, one can compute a Laurent expansion of $f$ at $z_0$ (expand in a power series using powers of $z, z^{-1}$).
 The residue of $f$ at $z_0$ is then the coefficient of $z^{-1}$ in this expansion.

 ## Computing Real Integrals Using Complex Analysis